On this page

 New Zealand to Russia

-- February 2014: Trade Minister Tim Groser visited for trade and economic consultations
+- February 2014: Trade Minister Tim Groser for trade and economic consultations

-- November 2013: Foreign Affairs Minister Murray McCully and held bilateral consultations
+- November 2013: Foreign Affairs Minister Murray McCully for bilateral consultations

 - July 2013: Trade Minister Tim Groser for trade and economic consultations